-And the encouragement given by Rev. John Bangs, a local preacher, was so helpful that when in after years the old church where he let me go into the love feast was reconstructed, I put a memorial window in to perpetuate his memory.
-(13)

-Hut not every one revered John Bangs.
+And the encouragement given by Rev. John Bangs, a local preacher, was so helpful that when in after years the old church But not every one revered John Bangs.
 The Autobiography relates an incident occurring while Bangs was living at home with his family in Kortright.
 He awoke one night to discover the barn on fire.